Manure Minute: Fall manure application tips

 - Soil sample.
 While we’re on the subject of nutrient analysis sampling, you will also need to have a recent analysis of your soil.
 The soil test tells you what nutrients are needed, while the manure test tells you how much of the nutrients you have.
 Both are an essential piece of the accurate application puzzle.

 - Nitrogen calculations can be tricky.
-Not all of the total nitrogen in manure is plant-available in the first year.
+Did you know that not all of the total nitrogen in manure is plant-available in the first year?
 Manure provides two forms of nitrogen: the inorganic N (immediately plant-available), and the organic N (not immediately plant-available).
 The organic fraction will need some time to break down (called mineralization) to become usable by the plant.

 - Don’t apply when runoff is likely.
 It should be common sense to not apply manure right before a big rainstorm or onto frozen or snow-covered soil.
 Check the forecast and keep an eye on your soil saturation.